tyanfarm/ASP-MongoDB/README.md

 - REST API

-- User can upload image and it will save in my computer
+- User can upload image and it will save in computer